Updated on October 4, 2024 by Julie McCool

 Wineries in Charlottesville Virginia

 We love the spectacular Northern Virginia winery views on our list, but there are many more Virginia wineries worth a visit.
 The vineyards and wineries near Charlottesville are stunning.
 Watch a polo match as you sip at King Family Vineyards in Crozet.
-Jefferson Vineyards is a perfect stop for wine tasting and scenic views of Mt Alto, after a visit to Thomas Jefferson's Monticello.
+Or head to Jefferson Vineyards for wine tasting and scenic views of Mt Alto, after a visit to Thomas Jefferson's Monticello.

 Tips for Visiting Northern Virginia Wineries